Skip to main content

 To acquire connection information for your service component using Private Service Connect, run the avn service connection-info command.

-• For SSL connection information for your service component using Private Service Connect, run the following command:
+• Get SSL connection information for your service component using Private Service Connect:

 avn service connection-info UTILITY_NAME SERVICE_NAME -p PRIVATELINK_CONNECTION_ID